 Good oral hygiene will benefit your pet.
 Brush your dog's teeth daily or at least two to three times per week.

-The Rottweiler has a drive to work, high endurance, a commanding presence and potential for territorial behavior.
+The Rottweiler has a drive to work, high endurance, a commanding presence, and potential for territorial behavior.
 Ideally, a Rottie should get vigorous exercise on a daily basis.
 They are not ideal for apartment living as they do best with a yard to play in.
-As they may be aggressive towards new dogs, your Rottweiler may not be welcome at the dog park.
+Since they may be aggressive towards new dogs, your Rottweiler may not be welcome at the dog park.
 Many Rotties will benefit from some type of "job," such as guarding the home, obedience competition, or tracking.

 Few Rotties have an aggressive nature, despite what some people think.
-They are usually very calm, loyal and loving companions to those they trust.
+They are usually very calm, loyal, and loving companions to those they trust.
 However, they may be suspicious of strangers due to their protective nature.
-It is essential that all Rotties be put on a strict training program to best utilize their intelligence and energy, keeping them happy, healthy and safe.
+It is essential that all Rotties be put on a strict training program to best utilize their intelligence and energy, keeping them happy, healthy, and safe.
 In addition, proper socialization is imperative and will help your Rottie feel comfortable in many situations.

 Common Health Problems

 Responsible dog breeders work hard to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health problems.
 However, there are some hereditary health issues that may occur in the breed.
 The following are some conditions to be aware of: